RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 UVBeam: Converting to beam types and coordinate systems
 ---------------------------------------------------------------------

-a) Convert a regularly gridded az_za power beam to HEALpix
+a) Convert a regularly gridded az_za power beam to HEALpix (leaving original intact).
 ********************************************************************
 ::